Norwegian player seals two walk-to-work deals with DOF Subsea

 Øyvind Våge, Chartering Manager of DOF Subsea, commented: ”DOF is very pleased with the cooperation with Uptime and the joint engagement towards our client in order to provide the winning solution.
 We look forward to a long and successful partnership with Uptime.”

-The Norwegian offshore services provider explained that the first contract award is for an UPTIME 23.4m rental system – a proven active motion compensated gangway – to be employed as a frontrunner, starting in June 2022.
+The Norwegian offshore services provider explains that the first contract award is for an UPTIME 23.4m rental system – a proven active motion compensated gangway – to be employed as a frontrunner, starting in June 2022.
 The rental system will be used as part of the vessel’s logistics system for approximately one year.

 Furthermore, the second award is for an OEM purchase of an UPTIME 30m autonomous logistics system that will be delivered, installed, and used on the same MPSV, for the remainder of the vessel contract, according to Uptime.